commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### 5. `batchSize`
-A number that could be used to set the batch size with which products are fetched and processed, as products are obtained from the target CTP project in batches for better performance.
-The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding products from the target CTP project in a single request.
+A number that could be used to set the batch size with which products are fetched and processed, as products are obtained from the target project on commercetools platform in batches for better performance.
+The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding products from the target project on commecetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
 If it is not set, the default batch size is 30 for product sync.
 ##### Example
 ````java
 final ProductSyncOptions productSyncOptions =